 \item We provide theoretical results on the detection properties of TESS.
-When the maximum subpopulation score identified by TESS is used as a test statistic for the presence of HTEs, we demonstrate the conditions under which the Type I (Theorem \ref{thm:false_posotive}) and Type II (Theorem \ref{thm:power}) errors can jointly be controlled asymptotically.
-Furthermore, we provide sufficient conditions on how ``homogeneous'' (Theorem \ref{thm:subset_homo}) and ``strong'' (Theorem \ref{thm:subset_strength}) the treatment effect must be across the affected subpopulation, such that TESS is guaranteed to detect the precisely correct subpopulation.
+When the maximum subpopulation score identified by TESS is used as a test statistic under the sharp null hypothesis of no treatment effect, we demonstrate the conditions under which the Type I (Theorem \ref{thm:false_posotive}) and Type II (Theorem \ref{thm:power}) errors can jointly be controlled asymptotically.
+Furthermore, we provide sufficient conditions on how ``homogeneous'' (Theorem \ref{thm:subset_homo}) and ``strong'' (Theorem \ref{thm:subset_strength}) the treatment effect must be across the affected subpopulation, such that the TESS test statistic is maximized at the precisely correct subpopulation.
+Finally, we show that asymptotically these conditions are met (Theorems \ref{thm:assympt_hom_str} and \ref{thm:assympt_TESS}), guaranteeing that, in the large-sample limit, TESS will recover the precisely correct subpopulation.

 \item In the process of developing theory for TESS, we prove results for the general nonparametric scan statistic (NPSS), which has been used in the scan statistics literature~\citep{mcfowland-fgss-2013, feng-npss_graph-2014}.
 We are the first to provide theoretical guarantees on the detection behavior of subset scanning algorithms.
-Furthermore, our theory is derived for the high dimensional (tensor) context, with nonparametric score functions, and our results directly hold for the lower-dimensional and parametric cases as well.
+Furthermore, our theory is derived for the higher dimensional (tensor) context, with nonparametric score functions, and our results directly hold for the lower-dimensional and parametric cases as well.

-\item Our empirical results (\S\ref{sec:star-eda}) provide useful insights to practitioners, revealing a potentially affected subpopulation in the Tennessee STAR study of class size and educational outcomes, for a treatment condition (the use of a teacher's aide in a class of regular size) that was generally considered ineffective. \end{itemize}
+\item Our empirical results (\S\ref{sec:star-eda}) provide useful insights to practitioners, revealing a potentially affected subpopulation in the Tennessee STAR study of class size and educational outcomes, who may have benefited from an intervention (the use of a teacher's aide) that was generally considered ineffective. \end{itemize}